RathodDarshil/expo-linkrunner/README.md

 | `linkrunner.capturePayment`  | In your payment processing flow                                         | When a user makes a payment                              |
 | `linkrunner.removePayment`   | In your payment cancellation flow                                       | When a payment needs to be removed                       |

-For apps requiring these advanced features, consider using the React Native version with Expo development builds.

 ## Facing issues during integration?

 Mail us at darshil@linkrunner.io